 Faculty and other members of the academic community are entitled to full freedom in research and in publication of the results.
 The extent to which research activities may be pursued is subject to the adequate performance of other academic duties.
-Research, consultation, or additional employment for pecuniary return return shall be based upon prior agreement with the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs.
+Research, consultation, or additional employment for pecuniary return shall be based upon prior agreement with the Dean of the Faculty/Vice President for Academic Affairs.